kexiZeroing/kexiZeroing.github.io/src/posts/using-es-modules.md

 </script>
 ```

+*Update at 2023-03-28:* [JavaScript import maps are now supported cross-browser](https://web.dev/import-maps-in-all-modern-browsers).
+A modern way to use ES modules is with the `<script type="importmap">` tag.
+This tag allows you to define a mapping of external module names to their corresponding URLs, which makes it easier to include and use external modules in your code.

 ## Getting started with Node.js ESM
 In May, 2020, Node.js v12.17.0 made ESM support available to all Node.js applications without experimental flags.
 Read more at https://formidable.com/blog/2021/node-esm-and-exports